 If you want to reset these values to values by default, click on the "Reset" button on the bottom.

-This tile allows you to configure the Web Access in the page:
+This tile allows you to configure the Web Access page:

 The "Web Credentials" section allows you to enable (or disable) the Web Credentials feature.